EddieJ03/Amazon-Reviews-Project/README.md

 It was also clear from the start that the columns images, asin, parent_asin, user_id, timestamp, helpful_vote and verified purchase are not correlated with rating, and should not be used in our model.

-Images: this was, for the most case, just images of the product, which does not depend on review rating at all.
+Images: this was mostly just images of the product, which does not depend on review rating at all.

 Parent_asin, asin, user_id: these are just identification numbers for the specific product/user, so should not be considered.

-For the other numerical features, like timestamp and helpful votes, it became clear after pairplotting that these did not correlate with rating.
+For the other numerical features, like timestamp and helpful votes, it became clear after pair-plotting that these did not correlate with rating.

 ### Data Preprocessing
 The first key choice we made when doing data preprocessing was to only consider verified reviews for our train/test sets.
 Our underlying assumption is that non-verified reviews are not credible and thus not representative of what someone would say compared to if they actually used the product.

 Our next choice was how we decided to fill in missing title/text values.
-We chose to do this, as stated earliler, with the following scheme:
+We chose to do this, as stated earlier, with the following scheme:
 ```
 df['title'] = df.apply(lambda x: x['text'] if pd.isna(x['title']) and not pd.isna(x['text']) else x['title'], axis=1)
 df['text'] = df.apply(lambda x: x['title'] if pd.isna(x['text']) and not pd.isna(x['title']) else x['text'], axis=1)